jasmine/jasmine.github.io/setup/browser.md

 If you intend to use ES modules, add `--esm` to the `jasmine-browser-runner init` command.

-Then, customize `spec/support/jasmine-browser.json` to suit your needs.
+Then, customize `spec/support/jasmine-browser.mjs` to suit your needs.
 You can change the spec files, helpers, and source files that are loaded, specify the [Jasmine env's configuration](https://jasmine.github.io/api/edge/Configuration.html), and more.

 You can also use the `--config` option to specify a different file.
-This file can be a JSON file or a javascript file that exports a object that looks like the JSON above.
+This file can be a JavaScript file (either `.js` or `.mjs`) or a JSON file whose contents are similar to the object exported by the generated `spec/support/jasmine-browser.mjs`.

+If you're using an older version of `jasmine-browser-runner` than 2.5.0, the `init` subcommand will create `jasmine-browser.json` rather than `jasmine-browser.mjs`.

 ## Running specs interactively